suhailc/ubuntu-nginx-php/README.md

 #####00-suckfiles.sh
 suck files enables repack.sh to pull back into the local directory all the changes you've made on the system in specified directories. in the example script it purely backs up /var/www.
 It handles /var/www in a special way to compensate for the fact you may have a lot of files in that location by tar.gz the directory and storing it in files/var/tmp/SiteContent.tgz this is also referenced by bootstrap.sh and is exploded in post.d/00-explode-files.sh

-Other directories specified are simply copied to files/....... verbatum.
+Other directories specified are simply copied to files/....... verbatim.

 You can add extra locations to be backed up by modifying the array below in scripts/repack/00-suckfiles.sh: